Europeans weigh costs of cutting Russian energy over Ukraine

 Nikolay Belev’s income as a construction worker in the Bulgarian capital of Sofia is not keeping pace with gas and oil prices.
 And he is not ready to take on more pain for Russian sanctions, which he thinks are improper and will only bring more inequity in the EU’s poorest member state.

-“These sanctions are meant to weaken Russia’s economy, but in the end, they hit back on my country and particularly on the people with lower incomes, who are the real victims of these sanctions” said Belev.
+“These sanctions are meant to weaken Russia’s economy, but in the end, they hit back on my country and particularly on the people with lower incomes, who are the real victims of these sanctions,” Belev said.
 He also complained that higher energy prices have driven up the costs of his materials — as much as 30% in the last two months.

 Bulgaria, a nation of 6.5 million people, once was among Moscow’s closest allies during the Soviet era.
 Now a NATO and EU member, it is still heavily dependent on Russian energy.
 Its only oil refinery is owned by Russia’s Lukoil, supplying nearly two-thirds of the country’s energy needs.